-Sexual Health is available throughout the week at all three sites however there are specific times run at the University from Mon to Fri.
-There are walk- in evening sexual health clinics at the University branch Monday and Thursday betwenn 6-8 pm for any one who wishes to attend.
+Sexual Health is available throughout the week at all three sites.
+There are walk-in sexual health clinics at the University branch Monday, Wednesday and Friday between 12:00pm – 1:30pm for any one who wishes to attend.

 Time: Please contact the specific site for an appointment.

 This is run by Dr Maylen at the Fairfield Branch and consists of ear microsuction to remove wax.

 Time: Once a Week.

 This is run by Dr Maylen and one of our physiotherapists.